 Following the inspection we will call you immediately after the assessment has been made in order to give you prompt initial feedback.
 Usually there are findings that require some discussion and we are happy to provide time to go through these with the prospective purchaser so they are clear as to the potential issues and their relative merits.

-A standard inspection is normally 'non-intrusive', i.e. components would not be removed or taken apart unless they would normally be expected to be disturbed as part of normal customer use or minor service action (e.g. lifting of carpets and engine covers and the use of non-intrusive equipment such as paint depth gauges and engine stethoscopes is normally considered acceptable by the vendor, but dismantling areas to access chassis or engine internals is often considered to be beyond scope.
+A standard inspection is normally 'non-intrusive', i.e. components would not be removed or taken apart unless they would normally be expected to be disturbed as part of normal customer use.
+Lifting of carpets and engine covers and the use of non-intrusive equipment such as paint depth gauges and engine stethoscopes is normally considered acceptable by the vendor, but dismantling areas to access chassis or engine internals is often considered to be beyond scope.
 If the inspection identifies that futher intrusive investigation into a particular area would be beneficial to confirm a particular issue, then this can be discussed and possibly actioned if the customer wishes and the facilities and the vendor permits.

 Supporting activities such as borescoping the engine or body cavities, oil sampling and compression and leak-down tests can all be accommodated, however the customer should be aware that these actvities should be considered carefully due to their intrusive nature and the additional tools and inspection time required.
 If in doubt as to whether these areas should be provisioned for the vehicle in question, please get in touch with us first to discuss.

 After the inspection and initial conversations, the data is collated and presented to the customer in the form of a full written report including pictures and diagnostics output data, normally over 20 pages in length and emailed in pdf format.
 This usually follows a few days after the inspection date and gives the customer and the inspector time to consider the results.
 We always recommend no decisions are made until the final written report is received and the customer can assess the findings and the opinion of the inspector and draw suitable conclusions.
 There is often no substitute for seeing the detailed hard facts on the printed page.